Select a heading to view more information.

 The answer to this question depends more on you and your child than on the Museum.
 Ask yourself the questions “what kind of experience am I looking for, and what kind of experience will best suit my child?”

 As with all museums, or just about any place that welcomes visitors, there is no “best” time to visit… it is different for each and every visitor – adults and children alike!
 Some children are home all day with their caregiver, and really want to be surrounded by other children… they crave the interaction that the Children’s Museum provides.
 Other kids might be slower to warm up and try new things with “big” kids around… or they might surprise their caregiver by speaking up when someone takes the car that they have been patiently waiting for!
 Many children’s faces light up when they make a new friend (or two or three) while negotiating a turn on a trike, while a few kids that never have to take turns at home learn that sharing a shopping cart with a toddler might just be fun!

 As a general rule (we offer no guarantees!) weekday mornings in the spring are bustling with lots of kids, and the afternoons are generally quieter.
 If you like being here when there might be some school groups, the mornings are for you.
-Check out the home page of our website under announcements.
-There you will find how many school kids we are expecting today.
-You can also always call ahead to our main number 602.253.0501, press “zero” and ask about fieldtrips scheduled for the day.
+Check out Museum web calendar where you will find how many school kids we are expecting each day.
+You can also always call ahead to our main number 602.253.0501 and press “zero” and ask about field trips scheduled for the day.

 Saturdays are typically steady all day; Sundays are quieter.
 Our occasional free days (and Target Free First Friday Nights) are pretty much always really busy with waiting lines to enter, and an absolute BLAST!

 Might we suggest you try out a few different days and times, and see what suits you best – we look forward to your visit!